diegobajetti/seg3125_p2/README.md

       - Folder: `/ (root)`
 1. Click on the "Save" button

 The [`gh-pages`][gh-pages] package will deploy the application to the specified [URL](#2-add-a-homepage-property-to-the-packagejson-file) whenever the `npm run deploy` command is executed.
-A [GitHub action][github-action] links the GitHub page with the source files in the `gh-pages` branch once the command is executed successfully.
+Once the command is executed successfully, a [GitHub workflow][github-action] links the GitHub page with the source files in the `gh-pages` branch.

 [live-website]: https://diegobajetti.github.io/seg3125_p2.github.io/
 [gh-pages]: https://www.npmjs.com/package/gh-pages